vidAio-subnet/vidaio-subnet/docs/incentive_mechanism.md

 LPIPS is another metric used by validators to assess the perceptual similarity between the original and processed videos.
 Unlike VMAF, which focuses on overall video quality, LPIPS evaluates the perceptual differences between selected image patches, simulating how humans perceive visual similarity.

 #### **How LPIPS is Used**
-- Validators randomly select **three frames** from both the original and processed videos.
+- Validators randomly select **two frames** from both the original and processed videos.
 - The LPIPS score is computed by comparing these frames using a deep learning-based perceptual similarity model.

 #### **What LPIPS Score Implies**